 My research interests are interdisciplinary, at the interface of Quaternary science (palaeoclimatology and geochronology), hydrogeology and geomorphology.
-I am interested in understanding the nature and impacts of past environmental change and the mechanisms of global climate forcing, with a focus on deserts and drylands over timescales of glacial-interglacial cycles down to recent decades.
+I am interested in understanding the nature and impacts of past hydroclimatic and environmental change and the mechanisms of global climate forcing, with a focus on deserts and drylands over timescales of glacial-interglacial cycles down to recent decades.
 My current projects fall within two main themes:

 Chemical tracers as novel proxies for environmental change and records of groundwater recharge and quality

 This research concerns developing the use of chemical tracers and isotopic signals proxies in dryland sediments and groundwater as novel proxies for past environmental conditions.
 The portion of sediment of particular interest is that part above the water table, known as the unsaturated zone (USZ) (or vadose zone), because it has the potential to store records of decadal-scale resolution.
 Reconstructing rainfall fluctuations and moisture availability in drylands is challenging, which makes the USZ and groundwater extremely valuable key archives.
 The main goals of this research are to: (i) characterise the chemical signature that establishes in the near-surface zone of the USZ and explore the transport of this signal down through the USZ, which yields a ‘hydrostratigaphy’, (ii) assess the extent to which hydrostratigraphies may be used as indicators of past environments, and (iii) apply the information that hydrostratigraphies contain about land-use change through the influence land-use change has over infiltration/recharge rates and the quality of the infiltrating water.